 If you find a message wrongly classified as spam, you can unmark the message.
-Training Google to identity spam correctly is easy and best done in GWA** (don't worry, Google learns quickly!).
+Training Google to identity spam correctly is easy and best done using the Google web app** (don't worry, Google learns quickly!).

 If you cannot find the Spam folder, scroll to the bottom of your folder list and click More to see "hidden" labels.